Palace of the Patriarchate, Sremski Karlovci

+The Palace of the Patriarchate (Патријаршијски двор) is the seat and bishop's palace of the Eparchy of Srem of the Serbian Orthodox Church, located in Sremski Karlovci, Serbia.
+The building is listed as the Cultural Heritage Site of Exceptional Importance.

-The Palace of the Patriarchate (Патријаршијски двор, Patrijaršijski dvor) is a listed historical building which was the seat of the Patriarchate of Karlovci between 1848 and 1920, in Sremski Karlovci, Serbia.
-The building remained as the unofficial seat of the Serbian Orthodox Church after the unification of 1920 until 1930 when the Serbian Patriarch moved his episcopal seat to Belgrade.
-Today, it is the seat of the Eparchy of Srem.
-The building is protected and listed as an Immovable Cultural Heritage of Exceptional Importance.
+The Palace of the Patriarchate was the seat of the Patriarchate of Karlovci between 1848 and 1920 and the unofficial seat of the Serbian Orthodox Church after the unification of 1920 until 1930 when the Serbian Patriarch Varnava moved episcopal seat to Belgrade.

 History

 The palace was built between 1892 and 1895 as a project of Serbian architect Vladimir Nikolić on the site of the old "Pasha's Konak".
-Pasha's Konak was the first residence of the head of the Serbian Orthodox Church after transferring from the Archbishopric of Peć to Sremski Karlovci.
+Pasha's Konak was the first residence of the head of the Serbian Orthodox Church after transferring from the patriarchal see from Peć to Sremski Karlovci.
 Metropolitan Stefan Stratimirović established a fund in 1817 to raise money for the construction of the palace, which was built during the reign of Metropolitan Georgije Branković.